Hotels near Menlo Park

 Which hotels near Menlo Park are great for a weekend getaway?

 Several hotels near Menlo Park are ideal for a weekend getaway.
-The Leo Kent Hotel Tucson, a Tribute Portfolio Hotel (1.66 mi) offers a pool and on-site dining.
-DoubleTree by Hilton Tucson Downtown Convention Center (1.71 mi) offers a pool and on-site dining.
-Courtyard by Marriott Tucson Williams Centre (10.38 mi) offers a pool and on-site dining.
+The Leo Kent Hotel Tucson, a Tribute Portfolio Hotel (1.66 mi, from $276/night), DoubleTree by Hilton Tucson Downtown Convention Center (1.71 mi, from $273/night), and voco The Tuxon by IHG (1.83 mi, from $108/night) all offer a pool and on-site dining.

 Which hotels near Menlo Park are good for team or group travel?